 3. It affects productivity

-Employee productivity and overall performance can be negatively affected when there is high employee turnover.
+Employee productivity and overall performance can be negatively affected when there is high personnel turnover.
 Employee turnover leads to the loss of experienced and trained staff who know the organization's policies and goals and their roles in achieving these goals.

 However, a new employee may require some time to learn these roles.